CMDTausif/BankLoanAnalysis_Using_SQL_PowerBI/README.md

 This project includes a comprehensive Details Dashboard that offers a user-friendly interface for accessing essential loan data.
 It provides detailed insights into the loan portfolio, borrower profiles, and loan performance, streamlining the analysis and management of lending activities.

-Bank loans are essential financial tools that support individuals and businesses in achieving their goals and managing financial needs.
-Borrowers should carefully understand the terms, costs, and responsibilities to make informed decisions.

 ## Terminologies For The Bank Loan Data